Getting Started

 - Make sure your thread state type includes the

-field - Return the interrupts from
+interruptsfield - Return the interrupts from the

-along with the messages - The runtime will automatically restore the interrupt state when switching threads
+loadfunction along with the messages - The runtime will automatically restore the interrupt state when switching threads

 This feature is particularly useful for applications that require user approval flows, multi-step forms, or any other interactive elements that might span multiple thread switches.